R-Bower/tsx-monorepo/README.md

 }
 ```

 Now we're more flexible.
-We've eliminated the API coupling by keeping the styles contained within a separate component.
+We've eliminated the API coupling by placing the styles in a separate component.
 However, this presents with a tradeoff.

 Pros:
 - More flexible and likely more accurate tests.